tlsnotary/website/src/pages/zktls-day/index.md

 ### Use case demos Part 2

 ####  Verifiable Micropayments for API Data (Luís Freitas, MCPay)
 MCPay uses zkTLS to prove that API responses received after a micropayment are authentic and untampered, enabling agents and AI models to trust the data they purchase.
-Built with vLayer, it explores the intersection of verifiable payments and trustworthy data exchange, tackling challenges around proof latency and low-cost transactions.
+Built with vlayer, it explores the intersection of verifiable payments and trustworthy data exchange, tackling challenges around proof latency and low-cost transactions.

 #### InfoFi without Doxxing: The first ZKTLS and ZKVM Powered Social Leaderboard (Michael Dong, Brevis)
 Brevis combines zkTLS for verifiable Web2 data with a high-performance zkVM (Pico) to privately compute eligibility for incentive programs.
 In the Brevis Yapper Leaderboard on Kaito, users prove social identity and on-chain behavior without exposing wallets or trusting operators — enabling rewards and multipliers based on verified credentials, fully private end-to-end.